daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 This tutorial is an advanced implementation of the [data sources tutorial](omnia3_datasourcetutorial.html) in order to understand how data sources work, please read [this section of the documentation](omnia3_modeler_datasources.html).

-On the Modeling Scenario tutorial area, we are going to evaluate how to develop this solution from scratch, and how we can combine information present on Omnia, an on-premises ERP, and an API.
+The tutorial is divided in 4 different areas.
+On the first area, Create a new connector, we are going to check how a new connector is created and associated to a tenant.
+Next, on Modeling entities area, we are going to evaluate how to model the core entities for this solution from scratch.
+On the third area, we are going to focus on Purchase Order modeling, combining all previously modeled entities and integrating information on ERP Primavera.
+To end, we will evaluate how to communicate with an external API.

 As our custom data source, we are going to use the [PRIMAVERA ERP V9](https://pt.primaverabss.com).
+The chosen external API is [Last FM](https://www.last.fm/api), which provides data related to music.

 ## 2. Prerequisites